MarzSaksorn/PC-wiki/README.md

 **Styling, Layout and Search System of This Project is Vibe Coded**

-**Things that are not Vibe Coded in This Project is Each of every Articl aboute Computer**
+**Things that are not Vibe Coded in This Project is Each of every Article about Computer**

 --------------------------------------